What is Enterprise Risk Management (ERM)?

 There are reasonable solutions to these problems.
 My preferred solution is that each manager in the hierarchy recognises the implications of all lower-level risk assessments, while assessing their own risks in their own way.
 The risk management process at each level works in its own terms.

-Exactly how that works isn’t often spelled out, so I will spell it out in the next article.
-For this article, the key point is that upper management levels becomes responsible for linking each lower-level risk with higher-level objectives.
+Exactly how that works isn’t often spelled out, so I have spelled it out in the next article, Integrating de-centralised risk management for enterprise risk management.
+For this article, the key point is that upper management levels become responsible for linking each lower-level risk with higher-level objectives.
 The long path problem remains, but it is assigned to the appropriate senior manager to solve, and there is a defined and plausible way for each senior manager to solve it.

 My preferred solution does not involve standardising risk criteria between levels, nor standardising across the organisation.
 There is no stage in which risks are compared across different registers, counted, or added up across the enterprise.
 There is no need to pretend that risks are numerical quantities.